 Types of Sciatica

-Sciatica can be classified into several forms depending on the location and severity of radicular pain.
-The condition has two main types: neurogenic sciatica and referred sciatica.
+There are two main types of sciatica which can be classified into several forms depending on the location and severity of radicular pain.

 In this type of sciatica, radicular pain occurs due to the compression of the sciatic nerve or other nerves at the root of the lumbar spine.
 This compression may be caused by bulging discs or tight muscles.
 The amount of pressure on the nerves determines the accompanying symptoms.
 Radicular pains in the leg are, most times, more severe than back pains.